unused/ruby-ftw/slides.md

 However I'm especially grateful that I can spent a lot of time using Ruby.

 In this talk I want to share with you some of my thoughts on Ruby.

-As this is a live (remote) presentation, feel free to ask questions any time in the chat.
-...Or write them down for the Q/A session after the talk.
 -->

 # Overview of this Talk